PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 15:13:36
+Last updated: 2024-04-08 15:14:20
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: Talk about being a few sardines short of a can. - Bucky Barnes